GENI-NSF/geni-tools/README.txt

      openssl x509 -in [cert of AM] -text | grep "urn:publicid:IDN"

+   There is a similar for ProtoGENI (InstaGENI), FOAM, and Orca (ExoGENI) aggregates.

 Further Reading
 ===============

-The GENI API pages on the GENI wiki have full details on GENI identifiers, credentials and certificates.
+The GENI API pages on the GENI wiki have full details on GENI identifiers, credentials and certificates, and the GENI AM API.

 See http://groups.geni.net/geni/wiki/GeniApi

-Known issues and further documentation are on the GCF Wiki: http://trac.gpolab.bbn.com/gcf
+Known issues, Omni tutorials and further documentation are on the GCF Wiki: http://trac.gpolab.bbn.com/gcf